boorbret/sql_joins/README.md

-# sql_joins
+# Joins & CTEs in SQL

-Thinkful sql drill on joins and CTEs
+1. What are the three longest trips on rainy days?